christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 <a name="code_review_standard"/>

 #### Code Review Standard
- - *Structure:* should be template based on team standards and must exist.
+ - *Structure:* Must be a template based on team standards and must exist.
- - *Format:* preference is to use Markdown and convert with pandoc if possible.
-Atlassian Crucible is an excellent tool.
+ - *Format:* Highest preference is to use a distributed system like Atlassian's FishEye, however use of Markdown in a repository for a template is acceptable, conversion with pandoc is acceptable.
  - *Methods of work implementation:*  Performed at the end of a code development cycle per change prior to full merge into main.
- - *Project Artifact Location:* central location, likely with Project management Plans and similar documentation.
+ - *Project Artifact Location:* Central location, final code review output is with Project Management documentation.
- - *Periodicity of Update:* Performed with each change.
+ - *Periodicity of Update:* Performed with each change by a developer.
  - *Comments:* None
  - *Standard:* [Code Review](./Template_005_CodeReviewStandard.md)
  - *References:* APSC-DV-\*, multiple ASD references.